PlexSheep/c-basic/README.md

 `scanf()` is not inherently unsafe, but must be handled very careful and isn't recommended by most, so i have chosen to classify it as unsafe.
 If you know exactly what you are doing using `scanf()` seems to be acceptable.
 I consider the use of `scanf()` to be bad practice.

+# Mirrored
+The origin of this repository is [git.cscherr.de](https://git.cscherr.de/PlexSheep/c-basic.git) It is mirrored to [github](https://github.com/PlexSheep/c-basic)